Planning Your Surgery

 Do note any implants used for the procedure (breast, chin etc) require an additional fee.
 While most hospitals double or triple the cost of implants and medical devices, Dr. Shafer orders your implants directly from the manufacturer and passes those savings directly to his patients.

 There is no additional fee for your pre- and post-operative photographs when taken by Dr. Shafer.
 If you are recovering at a hotel or utilize private duty nursing, costs are paid directly to the hotel and the nurse, respectively.

 Your Payment Options

-Dr. Shafer’s office accepts payment by cash, credit card, and/or personal check.
+Dr. Shafer’s office accepts payment by cash, and credit card.

 For those interested in financing plans, we accept CareCredit® which is a leading patient payment program.
 CareCredit® card works much like a regular credit card, but is designed specifically to finance your health and beauty needs.
 For more information, please refer to the CareCredit® website.

 Your Before & After Photographs

 Dr. Shafer will personally take your pre- and post-operative photographs in his office which assist in both pre and post evaluations.
 The pre-operative(before) photos are generally taken on the day of your consultation or your pre-operative visit.
 Dr. Shafer will review the photographs with you prior to your surgery to discuss the procedural plan.
 The post-operative(after) photos will be discussed during your follow up visit to discuss procedural outcomes.
 Please note that Dr. Shafer was the outmost respect for your privacy, and will never show or publish without expressed permission from you.